pikepdf/pikepdf/docs/api/models.rst

     the UTF-8 encoding of that string is tested.
 Name trees are (confusingly) not indexed by PDF name objects.

-    The keys are ordered; pikepdf will ensure that the order is preserved.
+    The keys are sorted; pikepdf will ensure that the order is preserved.

     The value may be any PDF object.
 Typically it will be a dictionary or array.